galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-managing-encryption-keys.md

    encryptionKey: <existing-encryption-key>
    fallbackDecryptionKeys: []
    ```
-   Place the output into a file
+   Place the output into a file.

 4. Generate a new encryption key by running:
    ```